HaticeKubraUnal/HaticeKubraUnal/README.md

 ### 🎯 Professional Focus

 My primary focus areas are Artificial Intelligence, Algorithm Design, and Image Processing.
-I am highly experienced in developing Python-based meta-heuristic optimizations and building custom Deep Learning architectures.
-My ultimate goal is to translate my theoretical background into end-to-end deep learning processes, building high-accuracy neural networks and highly efficient, real-time computer vision systems.
+I am experienced in developing Python-based meta-heuristic optimizations and building custom Deep Learning architectures.
+My goal is to translate my theoretical background into end-to-end deep learning processes, creating high-accuracy neural networks and efficient, real-time computer vision systems for real-world applications.

 ### 🌍 Current Goals & Erasmus+ 2026

-Currently, I am actively seeking international internship opportunities where I can apply my skills in Computer Vision and AI models.
+Currently, I am actively seeking internship opportunities in both Türkiye and Japan where I can apply my skills in Computer Vision and AI.
 I am incredibly proud to share that I have been awarded an Erasmus+ Internship Mobility grant for 2026, ranking 2nd for my university's exclusive 3-person quota for Japan!
-Leveraging this opportunity, I am eagerly exploring research internships in academic laboratories and tech teams, particularly focusing on computational models and visual information systems.
+Leveraging this motivation and opportunity, I am eagerly exploring roles in both tech companies and academic research laboratories.

 ### 🚀 Technical Expertise